HenrikBengtsson/matrixStats/revdep/problems.md

     structure’ in the ‘Writing R Extensions’ manual.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  8.5Mb
-      sub-directories of 1Mb or more:
-        etc       4.0Mb
-        extdata   4.1Mb
-    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     .indelDiffFunc: no visible global function definition for ‘fisher.test’